 Holter & Event Loop Monitoring

-A holter monitor is a portable electrocardiogram (EKG) that monitors the electrical activity of an ambulatory (freely moving) patient's heart around the clock for one to two days.
-The monitor is most often used when the physician suspects an abnormal heart rhythm (arrhythmia).
-It may also be used when the patient is experiencing chest pain.
+A holter monitor is a portable electrocardiogram (EKG) that monitors the electrical activity of a patient's heart around the clock for one to two days.
+Doctors often use the monitor when an abnormal heart rhythm (arrhythmia) is suspected.
+We may also use it when the patient is experiencing chest pain.
 This may be a sign the heart is not getting enough oxygen-rich blood (cardiac ischemia).

 - Assess your heart rhythm (arrhythmia)